The sled started out as a 1998 MXZ 583. It has evolved through the years, to what it is today.

 These shots are of a stock cylinder prior to any work being done.

-These are the cylinders after the transitions
+These are the cylinders after the transitions have been smoothed and surface matched.

 I didn't want any turbulence to interrupt the air flow to the top of the transfer ports.
 There were many test fittings, marking, grinding, test fittings, marking grinding, etc. Anyway, you get the picture.